 In 2017, the GMRENCEN celebrated its 40th birthday by sharing 40 fun historical facts and hosting a scavenger hunt in the building.

 At the GMRENCEN, tenants enjoy the advantages of our Centered on Service approach, a 5-star program designed by CBRE, Inc. to provide a thoroughly enjoyable and productive work experience while also offering visitors unmatched amenities.

 The very concept of Centered on Service stems from the strong circular design of the GMRENCEN itself.
-Within its walls, the iconic Detroit skyscrapers offer some of the city’s finest restaurants and lodging, high-profile events, a four-screen theater, fitness center, an array of shops and international river views tailored to suit our tenant’s full lifestyle.
+Within its walls, the iconic Detroit skyscrapers offer some of the city’s finest restaurants and lodging, high-profile events, a fitness center, an array of shops and international river views tailored to suit our tenant’s full lifestyle.

 The program encourages a work-life balance that promotes productivity and offers tenants the privileges of a vibrant downtown location.
 From conference and meeting spaces with the latest technology to free Wi-Fi in a glass Wintergarden overlooking the RiverWalk, GMRENCEN tenants are treated to services that simply can’t be found elsewhere in metro Detroit.